WE ARE PROUD TO SPONSOR...

 A Grand Slam Gold in 2021 set Emma on a Career High in Abu Dhabi during Nov and Finishing the year with the British champion title,

-2022 Started well with a 5th place at the prestigious Paris Grand Slam, Still BIG things to come from this young lady!
+2022 Started well with a 5th place at the prestigious Paris Grand Slam, Continuing this success Emma Won the Commonwealth Games beating Natalie Powell in the Final and Finishing the year World No 16

 Esmee Holgate (born 29 October 2005) Is a British Judo Athlete who fights in the under 57kg category.